 How To Withdraw PF?

-- If the service period is less than 5 years, then an individual must give their PAN number and copies of Form 15G/15H.
+- In case your service period is less than 5 years, you must provide your PAN number in addition to two copies of Form 15G/15H.

 - UAN is applicable only if available.